-Questions regarding assessment of your property, including assessed or fair market value, recent sales prices, last time the property was assessed, are best answered by the Assessor’s office.
+Questions regarding the assessment of your property, including assessed or fair market value, recent sales prices, last time the property was assessed, are best answered by the Assessor’s office.

-Recent tax and assessment data for City properties can be found by clicking the Tax Bill Information Opens a New Window. link and following the onscreen instructions.
+Recent tax and assessment data for City properties can be found by clicking the Tax Bill Information Opens a New Window. link, and following the onscreen instructions.

 Real Estate Tax Billing and Collection

-Personal Property Tax Billing and Collection
+Personal Property (Business) Tax Billing and Collection

 Acceptable Forms of Payment

-Note: Credit card transactions are subject to a 2.39% fee, with a $1.50 minimum transaction fee.
-Electronic check transactions are $1.50 per eCheck, $10 for transactions $10,000 or greater.
+- Note: Credit card transactions are 2.39% fee, with a $1.50 minimum transaction fee.
+Electronic check transactions are $1.50 per E-Check, $10 for transactions $10,000 or greater.